soggysocks0/CoreMeta-Writeup/README.md

 It seems this script may have some sort of webhook that sends out a notification to alert that a server is backdoored, which loads a ServerSided script executor (like senstation hub), for players to use, most likely the group we mentioned earlier.

+Attempting to debug in studio using Live Game Explorer plugin causes the script to not execute.